pellersz/apifs/README.md

 If you want to be notified at noon on weekdays, you could use `apifs notify daily -w 12:00:00 -d 1-5`, or if you only want to be notified on Mondays and Wednesdays modify the `1-5` from the previous commands to `13`.

-For a reminders that occure after 2025-11-11 within time intervals of one and a half hours try `apifs notify interval -w 2025-11-11 -i 1h30m`.
+For reminders to occure after 2025-11-11 within time intervals of one and a half hours try `apifs notify interval -w 2025-11-11 -i 1h30m`.

 To create a note, hit `apifs note -n <note name> --desc <some_description>`.